-Regional arrangements for Policing Education Qualifications Framework (PEQF) changed in 2023, following the withdrawal of West Midlands Police from the collaboration a new S22 agreement between Staffordshire, Warwickshire and West Mercia commenced in the summer of 2023, working with Staffordshire University.
-The SC and Chief Executive are members of the PEQF regional governance board, with strategic oversight and responsibility for performance and financial accountability.
+Regional arrangements for Policing Education Qualifications Framework (PEQF) changed again in 2024, following a robust procurement process to identify a new education provider.
+Staffordshire University were successful and a new S22 arrangement now exists between Staffordshire, Warwickshire and West Mercia, to deliver the Police Constable Entry Route (PCER) programme.
+The SC and Chief Executive are members of the PCER regional governance board, with strategic oversight and responsibility for performance and financial accountability.

-G Implementing good practices in transparency, reporting and audit to deliver effective accountability.
+Implementing good practices in transparency, reporting and audit to deliver effective accountability.